prosekit/prosekit/.changeset/fifty-coats-fix.md

 '@prosekit/lit': patch
 ---

-Use native Popover API from the browser to put the Popover components into the top layer.
+Use the native Popover API to place popover components in the top layer.